-Details of Thames Water's new mains laying and new connections services together with contact details and application forms for Thames Water's Developer Services business can be found on our website.
+Details of Thames Water's new mains laying and new connections services together with contact details and application forms for Thames Water's Developer Services business.

-Indicative charges for network connection are included in Annex 9.
+Indicative charges for network connection are included in Appendix 9.

 We expect that in most instances the qualifying premises will already be connected to the Supply System.